zackpelka/Linux-Display-Sleeping-issue/README.md

-This will stop Linus displays from going to sleep.
+This will stop Linux displays from going to sleep.
 Useful for "Kiosk Mode" for Raspberry Pi's.